 - Read this passage before next class

-- Stand (Zhan Zhong) for 3 minutes 5 days this week while your coffee is brewing or while you are waiting for the bus.
+- Stand (Zhan Zhuang) for 3 minutes 5 days this week while your coffee is brewing or while you are waiting for the bus.

 - Watch this video before next class.